 P2P Lending Tools

-Michael’s peer to peer lending statistics and research site continues to be the bread and butter of almost all retail lenders.
-His Portfolio Analyzer lets you upload your Lending Club notes.CSV file for a more realistic measure of the return you are earning on your account.
-Michael’s Return Forecaster tool is excellent at analyzing the historical loan data to find new filters.
+Michael and Rocco’s peer to peer lending statistics and research site continues to be the bread and butter of almost all retail lenders.
+Their Portfolio Analyzer lets you upload your Lending Club notes.CSV file for a more realistic measure of the return you are earning on your account.
+NSR’s Return Forecaster tool is excellent at analyzing the historical loan data to find new filters.
 Furthermore, there are lots of tools and statistics you can find that help get a picture of the overall p2p lending situation, like Lending Club’s cumulative growth chart or the monthly originations chart.

 Probably the most exciting new arrival in the peer to peer lending community has been Bryce Mason’s creation over at P2P-Picks.
 Bryce is a skilled statistician in LA who has recently completed a excellent study on peer to peer loan filtering that should be released soon.
 His site uses the same math that hedge funds use to earn solid returns, but makes this system available to the everyday lender for a nominal fee.